andreaiacono/andreaiacono.github.io/tesi/thesis.md

 only possible kind?
 Is multicellular life inevitable?
 Does intelligence necessarily imply the development of a technological civilization like ours?
 Is life rarely found in the universe or, conversely, is it very widespread?
-If we didn\'t receive a clearly coded radio signal from benevolent aliens, and instead had to perform long and patient exploration of the cosmos, how would we recognize the presence of life?
+If we didn't receive a clearly coded radio signal from benevolent aliens, and instead had to perform long and patient exploration of the cosmos, how would we recognize the presence of life?
 Because ultimately, what is life really?
 This last question cannot have